 Scarlett, though, has sadly lost more than anyone should.
 She lost moments of her childhood, her carefree life, and a great deal of her colon.
 Yet, the worst loss was her innocence, her trust in us.
 After all, cancer is not easily explained.
 Going from happy days at home to hospital beds, shots, surgeries, IVs, and medicines was impossible to convey.
 Every look of confusion, betrayal, and cry for us to help, cut like a knife.
 In fact, one scary morning as her nurses were holding her down for her NG tube to be placed, a terrified Scarlett looked up at me, and in desperation said...

 It was then that I realized that she thought that she was being punished.
 That she did something to deserve this.
 To deserve cancer.
 I grabbed her tiny face and told her that none of this was her fault.
 That she did nothing wrong.
 She was so good.
 She was so brave.
 She was loved.

 Scarlett still has to endure hospital visits and scans.
 After all, there is no prognosis, no plan.
 We are just living day to day – like most pediatric cancer patients- praying that the cancer stays away.
 You see, adult cancer treatments have come a long way, but pediatric, not so much.
-In fact, pediatric cancer only receives 4% of the National Cancer Institute’s funding.
 The drugs, treatments, plans are all geared to adults, and childhood cancer is quite different than adult cancer.